Relativistic Dispersion Spectra across Lorentz boosted frames: Spurious modes and the enigma of causality: Spectrum in the boosted frame

-At this stage, we would like to emphasize that, in practice, the elimination of $p$ from the relations \eqref{solpara2} might not be simpler than solving for the zeroes of $P_v(\omega,k,v)$ directly.
-The main advantage of this parametric solution for the zeroes $P_v(\omega,k,v)$ is that it relates the spectrum around the moving fluid to the LRF modes in a one-to-one or many-to-one (when there exist spurious modes) fashion.
+Note that one could always generate all the zeroes (both spurious or non-spurious) of the boosted polynomial $P_v(\omega,k,v)$ from the LRF modes by eliminating $p$ from the relations given in \eqref{solpara2}.
+In this sense, it is an alternative way to find the modes in a boosted frame.
+However, we would also like to emphasize that, in practice, the elimination of $p$ from the relations \eqref{solpara2} might not be simpler than solving for the zeroes of $P_v(\omega,k,v)$ directly.
+The main advantage of this parametric solution for the zeroes of $P_v(\omega,k,v)$ is that it relates the spectrum around the moving fluid to the LRF modes in a one-to-one or many-to-one (when there exist spurious modes) fashion.
 This gives us a clear prescription of how to translate any physical constraints on the LRF spectrum to any boosted frame.
 For example, it provides a connection between the causal LRF spectrum and the existence of spurious modes, as we shall see in Section~\ref{spurious}~\footnote{Reference~\cite{Hoult:2023clg} also discusses the connection between the acausality of the theory and the spurious modes.
 However, our analysis provides another way of looking at the same problem.}.

 In the rest of this subsection, we shall present a perturbative way of eliminating $p$ from \eqref{solpara2} around $k=0$.
 This is the regime of spatial momentum that we expect to be covered by hydrodynamics in any inertial frame, particularly the boosted ones.